kstreet/abdullin.com/content/cqrs/lokad-cqrs-retrospective.md

 * codebase, where adding a single feature requires changing half a dozen of files or more,
 * chatty implementation which talks to Azure Storage a lot.
-Any moderate load on a busy day is likely to hit scalability limit, causing timeouts and failures.
+Any moderate load on a busy day is likely to hit a scalability limit, causing timeouts and failures.

 These days, I prefer to start by using Remote procedure calls (e.g. by